 The first part of the flight you fly over the Niagara river downstream from the falls.
 It is amazing the intensity of the rapids here.
 The Whirlpool Rapids are designated as class 6, which means the most challenging in the world.
 I also spotted the Whirlpool Aerocar.
 It was crossing above these rapids.
 I made a mental note to check it out after we landed.

 Then we headed towards the falls.
 First, we flew over the Rainbow Bridge, which crosses the Niagara River and is a border crossing between the US and Canada.
 Then, as we approached the American Falls and the Bridal Falls, we passed over Queen Victoria Park.

 Next up was the Horseshoe Falls.
 I was a little worried I was sitting on the wrong side of the helicopter to get a good view.
 Well, the pilot did a figure eight maneuver to ensure that everyone got a great view of the Falls.
 And let me tell you everyone got a great view as the helicopter was over Niagara Falls.
-When the helicopter turned, I felt like I was looking straight down on the falls and it was just breathtaking.
+When the helicopter turned, I felt like I was looking straight down on the falls though the large windows and it was just breathtaking.

 Smooth Landing After Our Amazing Helicopter Ride Over Niagara Falls

 Then the helicopter headed back.
 We both looked at each other in amazement at what we had seen.
 As we approached the launchpad we could see there was another helicopter there.
 We thought we might have to wait, but the helicopter took off just in time.
 Niagara Helicopters really has this down to a science – they have been doing this for over 50 years!
 I wonder how many Niagara Falls helicopter rides they have given!